 Transferring to PCA&D can be simple.
 We welcome applicants who have previously attended college or completed college-level work.
 Each student’s path to transfer is unique, which is why PCA&D evaluates transfer credit based on the student’s portfolio, course descriptions, and all classes listed with a “C” or better in all 100+ level courses on the student’s college transcripts.
 Our general application requirements apply to all students seeking to transfer, unless the student is pursuing a 2+2 transfer agreement (Listed Below).

 - Applicants may transfer up to a maximum of 60 eligible credits toward completion of the BFA degree at PCA&D.

 - Credit is awarded based on an evaluation of the student’s portfolio, course descriptions, and college transcripts, provided the student earned a grade of “C” or better in all 100 level or higher courses.

 - Transfer students must have completed comparable coursework to be considered for advanced placement within a major.
-Otherwise, they will enroll in six studio art courses, two art history courses, and two liberal arts courses to complete the first-year Foundation program at PCA&D.
+Otherwise, they will enroll in six studio art courses, two art history courses, and two liberal arts courses to complete the Foundation Year program at PCA&D.

 Ask for additional details or information by submitting this form:

 To make the transfer transition smoother from other colleges to Pennsylvania College of Art & Design, 2+2 articulation agreements allow students who meet the qualifications below to complete an additional 2 years at PCA&D and graduate with a 4-year BFA degree.
 Students pursuing a 2+2 agreement program do not have to submit a portfolio for review or pay the $40 application fee.
 Partner scholarships are also available.

 - Students must graduate from the designated 2-year degree program with a 2.5 cumulative GPA overall and a 3.0 cumulative GPA in studio course work.